c4v4/cft/README.md

 - `user-code`: which is pretty much C code extended with a fairly small set of C++ features that we think really add value.
 - `library-code`: which, as the STL, provide a carefully chosen set of abstractions we find useful.

-We do not report here classic rules like upper/lower-case naming conventions, trailing return type or not, etc., just open the code and you'll see what we like, in the end, these things are mostly a matter of taste, so we avoid spending time justifying these kinds of choices.
+We do not report here classic rules like upper/lower-case naming conventions, trailing return type or not, etc., just open the code and you'll see what we like, at the end, these things are mostly a matter of taste, so we avoid spending time justifying these kinds of choices.

 ### User Code